signaldust/dust-toolkit/README.md

 recommend opening an issue first to discuss what you want to do.

-Any pull-requests must compile as C++11 and should not contain excessive long lines of source code (aim at ~80 characters), tab-characters are strictly forbidden and `struct` should be used in place of `class` whenever possible.
-Why these weird conventions?
-Because I'm weird.
+Any pull-requests must compile as C++11 and should not contain excessive long lines of source code (aim at ~80 characters), tab-characters are strictly forbidden and `struct` (or `typename` for templates) should be used in place of `class` whenever possible.

+Why these seemingly weird conventions?
+Because I don't actually care.

 ## Where to start?